Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 Boom!

 We don't see the 5 minutes lag mentioned by the reporters, but remember it's random.
-Nonetheless, the performance is huge.
-From 18.8Kelem/s to 1.4Melem/s.
+Nonetheless, **the performance impact is huge**:

+- From 18.8Kelem/s to 1.4Melem/s,
+- From 53ms to 676µs, or —to compare with the same unit— 0.676ms, so **78× faster**!
-From 53ms to 676µs.
-The throughput has improved by 7718.5%, and the time by 98.7%.
+- The throughput has improved by 7718.5%, and the time by 98.7%.

 Can we claim victory now?

 {% comte() %}

 Apparently yes!
 The reporters were unable to reproduce the problem anymore.
 It seems it's solved!
+Looking at profilers, we see millions fewer allocations in the benchmark runs (the benchmark does a lot of allocations for the setup, but the difference is pretty noticeable).

 Data-oriented Design is fascinating.
 Understanding how computers work, how the memory and the CPU work, is crucial to optimise algorithms.
 The changes we've applied are small compared to performance improvement it has brought!

 You said everything above 200ms is unacceptable.
-676µs is 0.676ms.
-I reckon the target is reached.
-It's even below the napkin math about main memory access, which suggests we are not hitting the RAM anymore in the filters and sorters (not in an uncivilised way at least).
+With 676µs, I reckon the target is reached.
+It's even below the napkin maths about main memory access, which suggests we are not hitting the RAM anymore in the filters and sorters (not in an uncivilised way at least).
+Also, it's funny that the difference between a L1-L2 caches access (1-4ns) and a main memory access (100ns) is in average 40 times faster, which looks suspiciously similar to the 78 times factor we see here.
+It confirms we are hitting L1 more frequently than L2, which is a good sign!

 {% end %}

-The Iteration Times is interesting to look at.
+The benchmark Iteration Times and Regression graphs are interesting to look at.

 <figure>